Aert de Gelder

-Aert (Note: or Arent) de Gelder (/nl/; October 26, 1645 – August 27, 1727) was a Dutch painter, the only Dutch artist to paint in the tradition of Rembrandt's late style into the 18th century.
+Aert de Gelder (/nl/; October 26, 1645 – August 27, 1727), also known as Arent de Gelder, was a Dutch painter, the only Dutch artist to paint in the tradition of Rembrandt's late style into the 18th century.

 Biography

 De Gelder was born and died in Dordrecht.

-He was one of Rembrandt’s last pupils while in Amsterdam, studying in his studio from 1661 to 1663.
+He first studied with Samuel Dirksz van Hoogstraten, one of Rembrandt's pupils and a fellow Dordrecht native, who sent him to his teacher.
+De Gelder was one of Rembrandt's last pupils, some say his last, studying in his studio in Amsterdam from 1661 to 1663.
+After Rembrandt's death in 1669, he returned to Dordrecht, where he lived the rest of his life.

+He painted mostly biblical works and portraits.
 His paintings include The Baptism of Christ and Ahimelech Giving the Sword of Goliath to David.